-The Faculty Women of Color in the Academy (FWCA) national conference is calling for workshop and poster proposals that advance the FWCA mission to connect with research colleagues, support aspirations, and empower growth and change.
+The Faculty Women of Color in the Academy (FWCA) national conference is calling for workshops that advance the FWCA mission to connect with research colleagues, support aspirations for advancement, and empower growth and transformation.

 Successful proposals are ones that: